endalkyz/My-portfolio-project/backend/portfolio/portfolio/README.md

 venv\Scripts\activate

-No problem Endalkachew — let me give you a clear roadmap so you know exactly which tool comes first, second, third… step-by-step.
+The clear roadmap which tool comes first, second, third… step-by-step.

-Everything becomes easy once the order is correct.

 ✅ THE CORRECT ORDER FOR YOUR PROJECT (Django Portfolio) From Development → CI/CD → Monitoring → Deployment